soluna-studios/mail2beyond/docs/DOCUMENTATION.md

 # Command Line Interface (CLI)
 -----
 Mail2Beyond can be used entirely by CLI.
+The CLI is the recommended way to utilize Mail2Beyond as it is easier to use and meets a majority of use cases.
 After installing Mail2Beyond, you will have access to the ```mail2beyond``` command line tool.
-The CLI allows you define listeners, connectors and mappings using a JSON or YAML formatted configuration file.
+The CLI allows you to define listeners, connectors and mappings using a JSON or YAML formatted configuration file.

 ## Arguments